 Zoloti Vorota Metro – the most beautiful metro in Kyiv

-After we published the first in our Metro Monday series on the metro stations in Kyiv, people started telling us about Zoloti Vorota metro.
+After we published the first in our Metro Monday series on the metro stations in Kyiv, people started telling us about Zoloti Vorota metro, next to Golden Gate, Kyiv.
 It was the most beautiful, they all said.
 In fact, a quick Google found that the Daily Telegraph named it as one of the 22 most impressive underground railway stations in Europe back in 2013.

 That sounded like it was worth a blog post so we set out to have a look.
 It’s definitely one of the cool things to do in Kyiv.

 Zoloti Vorota Metro Station

 Zoloti Vorota actually means ‘Golden Gate’.
 This was the site of the main gate to Kyiv in the 11th century, although the structure standing there now is a reconstruction.